 What Is A Grant?

-A grant is a monetary, educational, or any other form of assistance provided by the government, organizations, corporations or trusts to those who are below the threshold level of income.
-Unlike a loan, there is no interest on the money or the receiver has to pay it back.
+A grant is a monetary, educational, or other form of assistance provided by the government, organizations, corporations or trusts for those who are below the threshold level of income.
+Unlike a loan, there is no interest on the money nor does the receiver has to pay it back.
 Grant money is also exempted from tax.

 Various Grants For Single Mothers in the US

-The US Government has designed certain grant programs to help low-income individuals secure their life.
+The US Government has designed certain grant programs to help low-income individuals secure their lives.
 A few such federal grants are listed in this section.